hero background image

 Review pricing & conditions

-Request detailed quotes from vendors and compare their pricing models (per-user, flat-fee, tiered by features, etc.) to identify the most convenient one for your usage scenario.
+Request detailed quotes from CRM vendors and compare their pricing models (per-user, tiered by features, etc.) and managed services included in the license (such as support and updates) to identify the most convenient option.
 You need to pay attention to contract clauses that can impose vendor lock-ins which can prevent you from switching to another CRM, or entail unexpected costs for premium services.

 Ask for feedback

-Ask business partners who have already adopted the CRM you’re interested in if they’re satisfied with it.
-You can also consult peer-to-peer review sites like G2, Gartner, or Capterra to identify the most popular products by user base and score and get an idea of each platform’s pros and cons.
+Ask business partners who have already adopted the CRM platform you’re interested in if they’re satisfied with it.
+You can also consult peer-to-peer review sites like G2 or Capterra to identify the most popular products by user base and score and get an idea of each platform’s pros and cons.

 Try out the best options